 In early 2018, gaming site Kotaku claimed to have heard on good authority that the upcoming entry would be an 'online survival RPG', built from a prototype multiplayer mode originally envisioned for Fallout 4 and utilizing the base-building mechanics that were introduced in the 2015 game – and which propelled the huge success of its tie-in mobile game, Fallout Shelter.

 Bethesda had shown interest in the online space with its ongoing The Elder Scrolls Online MMO – and its acquisition of Battlecry Studios (now Bethesda Game Studios Austin), who indeed went on to assist in the online multiplayer aspect of Fallout 76.
 We're sad to see a Fallout game that doesn't use the strategic VATS shooting system, though we can't imagine it working well for the fast-paced nature of an online shooter.

 Will there be a beta for Fallout 76?

-Yes, there absolutely will.
-To gain access to the game's beta when it launches (the date of the launch is as yet unknown) you simply have to pre-order the game.
+Yes, definitely.
+To gain access to the game's beta when it launches in October – exact date TBA – you simply have to pre-order the game.
 Xbox One players will have access to the beta before those on PS4 and PC, though it's not clear just yet how long this period of timed exclusivity is.